-After completing the first year of the Marketing Management course, you will be given the opportunity to take a 48 week optional placement.
+After completing the second year of this course, you will be given the opportunity to take a 48-week optional placement.
 If you choose to do so, you will be supported by our highly-experienced hired@UCB staff members who organise presentations and meetings with employers to help you identify the kind of placement you want.
 Whether your ideal work environment is overseas or somewhere in the UK, there is an extensive choice available.

 Upon successful completion of the Marketing Management course, graduates have secured jobs in event promotions, sales management and marketing research.
 Many graduates also pursue entrepreneurial ambitions and start their own businesses.